Analysis of chaos and regularity in the open Dicke model: INTRODUCTION

 The Dicke model can be experimentally realized with setups as diverse as superconducting circuits~\cite{Jaako2016}, cavity assisted Raman transitions~\cite{Baden2014,Zhang2018}, trapped ions~\cite{Cohn2018,Safavi2018}, and others.
-On the other hand, this model has a well-defined classical limit with two-degrees of freedom~\cite{Deaguiar1992,Chavez2016}; which, depending on the parameters and energy regions, can show regular or chaotic motion.
+Moreover, this model has a well-defined classical limit with two degrees of freedom~\cite{Deaguiar1992,Chavez2016}, which depending on the parameters and energy regions, can show regular or chaotic motion.

-Some versions of the open Dicke model with cavity dissipation or collective atomic dissipation have been already studied.
-The theoretical aspects investigated in these works range from superradiance and quantum phase transitions~\cite{Dimer2007,Kirton2018,Gelhausen2018,Carollo2021,Boneberg2022,Jaeger2022}, to classical and quantum chaos~\cite{Stitely2020,Prasad2022,Ray2022}.
+A Dicke model including cavity dissipation or collective atomic dissipation is known as the open Dicke model.
+This model has been studied from superradiance and quantum phase transitions~\cite{Dimer2007,Kirton2018,Gelhausen2018,Carollo2021,Boneberg2022,Jaeger2022}, to classical and quantum chaos~\cite{Stitely2020,Prasad2022,Ray2022}.
 Some studies have focused in a particular version of the model, as the two-photon open Dicke model~\cite{Garbe2020,Li2022}.
-Moreover, experimental realizations of the open Dicke model with optical cavities are shown in Refs.~\cite{Zhiqiang2017,Klinder2015PNAS}.
+Experimental realizations of the open Dicke model with optical cavities are shown in Refs.~\cite{Zhiqiang2017,Klinder2015PNAS}.
+Moreover, the study of this model could be extended to more general dissipation channels, as those including collective atomic decay or considering temperature effects~\cite{Kirton2019,Roses2020,BreuerBook,CarmichaelBook1993,CarmichaelBook2002}.

-The main goal in this work is to propose a method to study the complex spectrum of the open Dicke model and characterize the onset of chaos in the system.
-Due to the infinite-dimensional Liouville space of the open Dicke model, a truncation must be made, which introduces error in the solutions, when the system is solved numerically.
-In this regard, we propose a convergence criterion for eigenstates and eigensvalues of the system, to discriminate in a consistent way those that are not real solutions of the system.
-Achieving the last condition, we apply the standard methodology of open quantum systems to reveal the appearance of chaotic behavior in the open Dicke model.
-Despite there are some studies focused in the classical limit of the open Dicke model~\cite{Stitely2020,Li2022}, in this work we restrict ourselves to the quantum treatment of chaos.
+The open Dicke model has an infinite Liouville space, this makes the study of its spectrum difficult, since we need to find a numerically approximated complex spectrum that represents the original one.
+In this regard, in this work we first propose a criterion for finding meaningful eigenstates and eigenvalues of the system.
+Then, we apply the standard methodology of open quantum systems to reveal the appearance of chaotic behavior in the open Dicke model using the GHS conjecture.